mara557/DVLA-app/README.md

 - Displays vehicle information retrieved from the DVLA database.
 - Error handling for invalid input and API responses.

 ## Usage
 ### Clone the Repository:
 Clone this repository to your local machine using the following command:
 >```bash
 >git clone <repository_URL>

-### Import Project in Android Studio
-1. Open Android Studio.
-2. Select "File" > "Open" from the menu bar.
-3. Navigate to the location where you cloned the project.
-4. Select the project's `build.gradle` file.
-5. Click "Open" to import the project into Android Studio.

 ## API Key Setup
 Obtain an API key from DVLA.
 This API key is required to access the DVLA API.

+**Important:** To secure your API key, we've hidden the `config.properties` file from GitHub.
+You need to manually create this file and directory and add your API key to it.
+Follow these steps:

+1. Create a new file named `config.properties` in the `res/raw` directory of the project.
-Place your API key in the `config.properties` file located in the `res/raw` directory.
-Ensure that the key is named `api.key`.
+2. Add your API key to the `config.properties` file in the following format: api.key=your_api_key_here
+Replace `your_api_key_here` with your actual DVLA API key.

 ## Build and Run
 1. Build and run the project on an Android emulator or a physical device.